AnuragRao1/adaptive_mg/README.md

 `python run_expr.py --system curl --p None --theta 0.5 --lam_alg 0.01 --alpha 2/3 --dim 1e4 --solver direct`

 The parameters are as follows:
-- system: Which system wants to be run.
+- system: which system wants to be run.
 The options are
   - curl
   - div
   - grad
   - kellogg
-- p: Polynomial Degree.
+- p: polynomial degree.
 Specify which polynomial basis to run experiments for. p=None will run all p=1-4
 - theta: Dorfler marking parameter, theta in [0,1]
 - lam_alg: iterative solver parameter that controls convergence, lam_alg > 0.
 - alpha: exponent to radial component for curl/div problems. alpha in (0,1)